stepanataccolade/docsv2/sources/pipelines/jobs.md

 ```
 `applyTo` is a property that takes in an array or `resource names`.
 If the
 IN resource elements are present in the apply to resource, the values will get
 replaced.
-This is very useful to change environmente variables, runtime container
+This is very useful to change environment variables, runtime container
 options etc.

 ### YML properties